martinmhan/express-mongodb-review/README.md

 In your server index file, build out an express server and create a start script for it in your package.json.

-In your database index file, establish a connection to the mongo collection, and export the connection to your server.
+In your database index file, establish a connection to the mongo collection and export the connection to your server.

 ### Exercise 2

-Create a file to describe our Mongoose model.
+Create a file to describe your Mongoose model.
 Export your schema.

 ### Exercise 3

 Specify routes in the server routes file.
-Build your controller functionality in the server controller file.
+Build out your controller functionality in the server controller file.

 ### Exercise 4